Overcoming limitations on gate fidelity in noisy static exchange-coupled surface qubits: Methods

 where $\hat{\varrho}_i \; (i = 1,2, 3)$ denote three encoded density matrices of orthonormal basis of Liouville space, and $w_i$ are the corresponding weights satisfying normalization condition.
 The choice of $w_i$ is also determined at the beginning of the optimization process, and is kept constant throughout the iterations.
 The dimension of Liouville space is $2^{2N}$ for $N$ qubits.

-\textbf{Optimization Parameters.} The control optimization was performed using Krotov method, which ensures monotonic convergence of the cost functional.
-The time evolution was discretized into $N_t$ time steps with $\Delta t = \tau / N_t$, where $\tau$ is the total propagation time.
-Propagation was performed using the exponential matrix propagator \texttt{expm} for closed-system dynamics and the built-in ordinary differential equations solver \texttt{DensityMatrixODEPropagator} for open-system calculations, both implemented within the Krotov package.
+\textbf{Optimization Parameters} The control optimization was performed using Krotov method, which ensures monotonic convergence of the cost functional.
+The time evolution was discretized into $N_t$ time steps with $\Delta t = \tau / N_t$, where $\tau$ is the total propagation time. { Throughout this work, we set $\Delta t = 0.01$ ns, which is approximately two-times smaller than the smallest time scale in the system (i.e., the inverse of the largest Larmor frequency of the Hamiltonian), to ensure numerical convergence.
+Influence of undersampling/oversampling time segment $\Delta t$ on the optimized fidelity is discussed in the Supplemental Material Fig.~\ref{fig:sm_figure15}.} Propagation was performed using the exponential matrix propagator \texttt{expm} for closed-system dynamics and the built-in ordinary differential equations solver \texttt{DensityMatrixODEPropagator} for open-system calculations, both implemented within the Krotov package.
 A flattop update shape function $S(t)$ was employed to enforce smooth boundary conditions on the control fields.
 The step-size parameter $\lambda_a$ was chosen separately for each optimization to balance the update strength with numerical stability.
 In particular, we used $\lambda_a = 10$ for NOT gate optimization and $\lambda_a = 0.01$ for Bell-state preparation.

-\textbf{Convergence criteria.} The convergence of the optimization was monitored by tracking the cost functional and the corresponding fidelities as a function of the iteration number.
-For each case, the optimization was run up to a maximum of $N_{\text{iter}}$ iterations, and the best number of iterations was chosen by identifying the point at which the fidelity becomes stationary within a tolerance no larger than $10^{-3}$ on the gradient ($10^{-6}$ in the case of closed systems).
-This procedure ensured that the reported results correspond to the optimal balance between computational efficiency and control performance.
+\textbf{Convergence criteria} { The convergence can be monitored through changes in the optimization functional $J_T$, which depends on the fidelity as defined in Eqs.~\eqref{eq:f_k} and~\eqref{eq:J_T} and corresponds to the infidelity.
+In closed-system optimizations, unit fidelity is known to be attainable and we define convergence as $J_T\leq 10^{-6}$.
+Alternatively, convergence can be conditioned on the change in $J_T$, $\Delta J_T=|J_T^N-J_T^{N-1}| \leq 10^{-6}$ between successive iterations which means that fidelity became stationary.
+For open-system dynamics, the maximum achievable fidelity is lower than 1 and it is hard to predict a reliable target fidelity.
+Instead, we found it more stable to run the optimization for a fixed number of iterations, $N^{\text{max}}_\text{iter}=600$ for closed systems and $N^{\text{max}}_\text{iter}=100$ for open systems, and verified that the infidelity remained stationary ($\Delta J_T \leq 10^{-6}$) over a significant number of iterations, which was the case in all simulations.
+This way we ensured a balance between computational time and optimization outcome. }

-\textbf{Concurrence.} Given a two-qubit density matrix $\rho$, the concurrence is defined as~\cite{wootters1998entanglement}
+\textbf{Concurrence} Given a two-qubit density matrix $\rho$, the concurrence is defined as~\cite{wootters1998entanglement}

 where the \(\lambda_i\) are the eigenvalues, arranged in decreasing order, of the following Hermitian matrix

 where with $\rho^*$ the complex conjugate of $\rho$.
 Here $\sigma_y'$ denotes the Pauli-$y$ matrix in eigenstate basis, with